ircv3/ircv3-specifications/core/message-tags-3.3.md

 Client-only tags should be treated as untrusted data.
 They can contain any value and are not validated by servers in any way.

+Some specifications may involve servers accepting client-initiated tags without the client-only prefix.
+Such tag values SHOULD be validated by the server before being sent with any response to a client, unless they are specifically specified to be untrusted data.

 ## Client implementation considerations

 There is no guarantee that other clients will support or display the client-only